|

 Dutch Monitoring Service (RCD)

-around 1983 alongside the professional
+around 1983 alongside the purpose-built

 PAN-1000 intercept receiver.